IDMNYU/DM6053-Ideation-and-Prototyping-SP17-Duff/process_website.md

 * Create a dedicated tumblr for this course only.
 * Get wordpress installed via sites.bxmc.poly.edu (see below) in a directory labeled **ip**
 * If you already have a sites.bxmc.poly.edu account, have elton install another instance of wordpress in a directory labeled **ip** (see below)
-* Alternatively create a **ip** directory if you already have server space of your own via an ISP (Internet Service Provider), and install wordpress in that directory.
+* Alternatively create an **ip** directory if you already have server space of your own via an ISP (Internet Service Provider), and install wordpress in that directory.

 ### Wordpress Group Registration